+Prior to her role at New Profit, Tulaine was Founder and President of New Resource Strategies (NRS), a consulting firm that enables mission-driven organizations to address major operational, fiscal, and strategic challenges.
+She previously held leadership positions at United Way Massachusetts Bay & Merrimack Valley, Citizen Schools, YouthBuild USA and House of Blues Foundation.
 Tulaine received a master’s degree in Public Policy from Tufts University and earned her B.A. from Smith College in Northampton, MA.
 She is a Senior Fellow at the Center for Collaborative Leadership at the University of Massachusetts in Boston, a Community Enrichment Fellow at Northeastern University, and a Neighborhood Fellow at Tufts University.
-She is also an Adjunct Professor at Lesley University in Cambridge, Massachusetts.
-Tulaine serves as the Co-Chair of The State of Black Boston, a research and community development initiative that analyzes the social and economic issues affecting Boston’s black population.
+Tulaine is an accomplished cellist and writer; she has written and produced five original plays.